What’s harder than being new to the world of online lead generation? Realizing there are so many ways you can generate sales leads.

 - Be careful while selecting websites where your ad is going to be featured.
 These must be domains that are as close to your target audience as possible, they must be domains with authority, and they cannot be controversial websites.

 - Address a problem or provide a benefit—DO NOT spend that precious ad space waxing lyrical about your company.
 Your viewer is scrolling down that page in a second or lesser, so you’ve got a very, very minimal timeframe to offer value and seize their attention.

 - Ensure a consistent message between your display ad and your landing page.
 You can’t have an ad that talks about why your CRM is the best for startups, and then lead the visitor to a landing page that explains what your CRM systems can offer for businesses in general.

 - Even if you have no body copy in your ad, invest all your energy in writing a clear CTA.
 The CTA button appears prominently, and plays the most crucial role—that of getting the viewer to click.
 Choose the colour, copy and placement very carefully.

 So there you have it.

 9 ways, each with a unique ability to generate more sales leads for your business.

 You must be wondering: leads come in through so many channels, do I need multiple sales tools to handle them all?

-With a single tool like Freshworks CRM, you can store leads, make calls, send emails, set up meetings, create reports and find out what your leads are looking for on your website and inside your product.
+With a single tool like Freshsales, you can store leads, make calls, send emails, set up meetings, create reports and find out what your leads are looking for on your website and inside your product.